PURPOSE OF THE YOUTH EXCHANGE PROGRAM?

 e) Visiting Youth Application Medical Information form.
 This may be sent at a later date since we know it could take awhile to get a doctor’s appointment.

 3) All forms must be signed by hand and can be either mailed or scanned and sent to your Youth Exchange Chairperson.
-If you do not know your Lions Youth Exchange Chairperson, you can email MD-4 YEP General Chairman, Lion Dr. Jun Valera at:
+If you do not know who your Lions Youth Exchange Chairperson is, you can email MD-4 YEP General Chairman, Lion Dr. Jun Valera at:

 If you require a scholarship, we have a form you can also submit which will be reviewed by our youth exchange committee for need and will determine how much you can be awarded.

-4) Filing deadline will depend upon your country of choice’s application deadline date.
-A deposit of $500 must accompany the application forms.
-Other than Japan we only have two openings per country.
-If you wish a particular country you must get your application and deposit in ASAP.
-Balance will be due April 30.
+4) Other than Japan we only have two openings per country.
+If you wish a particular country you must get your application and filing fee in ASAP.
 We will take applications as long as there are openings and with the approval of the Youth Exchange Chairman of the country with which you wish to exchange.

 The program is a 3 week home stay during the summer.
-All departures are usually at the end of June or beginning of July depending on the requests of the different European Youth Exchange Chairmen.
-We accept students from all over the United States who wish to participate in our program.
+All departures are usually at the end of June or beginning of July depending on the requests of the different European Youth Exchange Chairmen

-We are asking each participant to write a one page letter to their prospective host family/families.
+We are asking each participant to write a one-page letter to their prospective host family/families.
 This should give more details about yourself, your likes and what you are hoping to accomplish during your stay.
-It is another means for your prospective host family to decide if you would be a good “fit” in their family.
+It is another means for your prospective host family to decide if you would be a good “fit” in their home.
 They will be looking through all the applications of all the students hoping to visit their country.
 If you already know of a host family and wish to stay with them, we must send a special request to the Chairman of that country asking permission from that family to host you.